michellexbui/michellexbui.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Michelle!
-I am an incoming PhD student, MS graduate, and former physics major who loves the Sun and Earth's magnetosphere.
+I am an incoming PhD student and former physics major who loves the Sun and Earth's magnetosphere.
 I'm also passionate about teaching and working towards a more effective, inclusive academia.

 Feel free to reach out to me via email at mxbui@umich.edu